 The following foods have been found either to interfere with the effectiveness of Taxol or, in the case of shellfish, should not be consumed by those with impaired immunity:

-Hesperidin and saffron could reduce effectiveness of cyclophosphamide
+Hesperidin and saffron could reduce cyclophosphamide efficacy

 Hesperidin, a flavonoid found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with chemotherapy regimens containing cyclophosphamide, such as TAC (Taxotere, Adriamycin and cyclophosphamide).
-Cyclophosphamide is an alkylating agent frequently used in combination with taxanes (Taxol, Taxotere) and/or anthracyclines (Adriamycin, epirubicin) to treat breast cancer.
+Cyclophosphamide is an alkylating agent frequently used in combination with taxanes and/or anthracyclines to treat breast cancer.
 Hesperidin is found most abundantly in the peel, pith and membranous parts of oranges and other citrus fruits.
 Prepared food sources include orange tea, commercial orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.
 See oranges for a more complete explanation.

 Weight loss and weight gain during chemotherapy